ilatvala/ruuvigw/README.md

 # ruuvigw
-Ruuvi gateway with InfluxDB and Grafana
+Ruuvi gateway with InfluxDB and Grafana.
+Works with https://ruuvi.com/ tags.
 Tested to work at least with Raspberry Pi 4 and Banana Pi zero (installed as root)
 Should work with other ARM v7 also.